-- Begin timing pressure loss for two minutes while watching the dash gauges for a pressure drop.
-The leakage rate for the service reservoirs should not exceed four (4) psi within two minutes for a single vehicle, six (6) psi. within two minutes for a tractor/trailer, and eight (8) psi within two minutes for a tractor with two trailers. - 6.
-If either circuit exceeds the leakage values above, apply soap solution to the exhaust port of the modulators and any other components in the respective circuit. - 7.
-The leakage at the exhaust port of most Bendix components, including M-40[TM] modulators, should not exceed a one-inch bubble in three seconds.
+- full service brake application.
+Allow the pressure to stabilize for one minute. - 5.
+Begin timing pressure loss for two minutes while watching the dash gauges for a pressure drop.
+The leakage rate for the service reservoirs should not exceed four (4) psi within two minutes for a single vehicle, six (6) psi. within two minutes for a tractor/trailer, and eight (8) psi within two minutes for a tractor with two trailers. - If either circuit exceeds the leakage values above, apply soap solution to the exhaust port of the modulators and any other components in the respective circuit. - 7.
+The leakage at the exhaust port of most Bendix components, including M-40TM modulators, should not exceed a one-inch bubble in three seconds.
 If leakage at the modulator is determined to exceed the maximum limits, replace the modulator.